mads-swaps/swap-for-profit/README.md

 Playround contains the source code for each team member that was used to complete the writeup.
 This section also contains the different strategies that were explored.

+### Sample

+This folder contains sample code how to connect to the AWS Postgres database.
+It requires the `hidden-dist.py` to be copied and renamed to `hidden.py` and credentials to be filled in.

 ### Zipline

 Visit the `zipline` folder to review how the zipline package was explored and some of the evaluation metrics that were used.